Why LIFTS?

 Healthy Mothers, Healthy Babies subcontracted with 18 organizations around the state to collect this data, including early childhood coalitions, public health departments, and other nonprofits serving young children.
 All of the organizations created lists of the services and events available in their local community during Summer 2021, which they provided to HMHB for inclusion in the database.
 In return, they received a mini-grant to strengthen early childhood systems in their communities.

-Currently, the LIFTS Online Guide contains data from 38 of the 55 counties and all 7 reservations.
+Currently, the LIFTS Online Guide contains data for all 56 counties and 7 reservations.
 The website is designed so that users can easily set their location and filter by county or reservation to find the services and events located nearest to them.

 Healthy Mothers, Healthy Babies does not endorse any specific providers on this website.
 The lists are intended to be comprehensive and we will continue to accept new submissions of services or events that were not included in the initial collection process.
 These lists are not reviewed against databases from the Montana Department of Labor and Industry, for example, the Board of Behavioral Health.